VANSHBANGA/apna-college/README.md

 # apna-college
-my name is vansh banga
+my name is rahul
-i am from hodal
+i am from harayana